Inflectra/rapise-documentation/docs/Libraries/Map.md

 DoMoveToColumn(/**number|string*/ colInd)
 ```

-Moves to a given column.
+Moves to the column with a given index or name.
+Index is zero-based.
+If map type is `Columns` then column with index 0 is the column with row names.

 * `colInd`: Column index (or name) to set active.